mattpilla/Mikkayla/README.md

 - `.data <Pokemon name or number> (shiny)`: Gives types, abilities, stats, and sprite of Pokemon.
 Thanks to [Pokéapi](https://pokeapi.co/).
 Bless
 - `.define <search term>`: Gives top definition of term from Urban Dictionary
 - `.weather <zip code>`: Gives the approximate temperature for the US zip code
-- `.info <twitch name>`: Gives channel info for the given twitch user
+- `.twitch <twitch name>`: Gives channel info for the given twitch user
 - `*<youtube link>*`: Checks if the video is unlisted

 ### Music Stuff